 Data Centre Cleaning

 IT Cleaning Ltd specialise in the Data Centre Cleaning, Data Room Cleaning, Server Room Cleaning, Communication Room Cleaning, Computer Room Cleaning and other IT infrastructure.
 Cleaning the room and the equipment within the room.
 Where possible we will clean these rooms to ISO 14644-1 2015 Class 8 or better plus all accessible surfaces free from dust (glove test).
 This is currently best practice for the cleaning of Data Centre's, Data Rooms, Comms Rooms etc. After the clean we will certificate the data centre, data room, comms room to ISO 14644-3.
 This specification (ISO 14644) is based on the international standards for clean rooms, clean zone and controlled environments, a Data Centre / Data Room is a controlled environment.We use the best equipment and processes available including HEPA filtered Vacuums and Air Scrubbers.
 Air Scrubbers are HEPA Filtered to remove particulate from the air to 0.3 micron, so dust made airborne by us during cleaning is filtered out.
 Therefore, it can not re-contaminate the data room, equipment etc. This is essential if ISO 14644 Class 8 is to be achieved in Data Centre Cleaning.
 ITCleaning Ltd utilise micro fibre and tacky wiping systems during Data Centre Cleaning.
 IT Cleaning Ltd are able to use video camera technology when data room cleaning, allowing us to get into hard to see places and remove dust safely.
-For further information see the bottom of this page or contact Stephen Yates 07810 893218 email@example.com
+For further information see the bottom of this page or contact Stephen Yates 07810 893218 firstname.lastname@example.org